 We can determine with more confidence the exposure time needed to determine fading if we know in advance what the source light curve looks like.
-One of the main candidates to provide a gravitational wave + EM detection are short GRBs, and thanks to Swift we have some idea of their X-ray light curve morphology.
-We took from the short GRBs listed in Rowlinson et al. (2013) those which triggered Swift and for which the live XRT GRB catalogue contains light curve fits (i.e. at least 2 light curve bins, excluding upper limits).
-Then, assuming an initial exposure of 500 s and 1000 s, starting 1, 2 and 4 hours after the GRB trigger, we determined how many of those GRBs would be detected by Swift, and at what brightness.
-We then determined how long a second observation would have to be in order to confirm that the source had faded at the 3- $\sigma$ level, as a function of the delay between the first and second observations.
-We considered a source to have faded either if it was detectable, and had a measured count-rate inconsistent with the initial rate at the 3- $\sigma$ level, or if it was undetected with a 3- $\sigma$ upper limit inconsistent with that rate.
-The results are shown in the top panels of Fig. 8, in which we show the exposure time needed to detect fading in 50% and 90% of the bursts as a function of the time between observations.
-Note that "50% of the bursts" means 50% of the short GRBs that would have been detected in the initial observation.
-The shorter that observation is, or the longer after the trigger it begins, the over which source counts are accumulated.
-We set the background to $10^{-6}~{\rm ct~s^{-1}~pixel^{-1}}$ , the mean value from the 1SXPS catalogue (Evans et al. 2014), and set the region size to be that used by the XRT auto-analysis software for the brightness of the source in the initial observation, see table 1 of Evans et al. (2007).
+One of the main candidates to provide a gravitational wave + EM detection are short GRBs, and thanks to Swift we have some idea of their X-ray light-curve morphology.
+We took from the short GRBs listed in Rowlinson et al. (2013) those which triggered Swift and for which the live XRT GRB catalogue contains light-curve fits (i.e. at least two light-curve bins, excluding upper limits).
+Then, assuming an initial exposure of 500 and 1000 s, starting 1, 2 and, 4 h after the GRB trigger, we determined how many of those GRBs would be detected by Swift, and at what brightness.
+We then determined how long a second observation would have to be in order to confirm that the source had faded at the $3\sigma$ level, as a function of the delay between the first and second observations.
+We considered a source to have faded either if it was detectable. and had a measured count rate inconsistent with the initial rate at the $3\sigma$ level, or if it was undetected with a $3\sigma$ upper limit inconsistent with that rate.
+The results are shown in the top panels of Fig. 8, in which we show the exposure time needed to detect fading in 50 and 90 per cent of the bursts as a function of the time between observations.
+Note that '50 per cent of the bursts' means 50 per cent of the short GRBs that would have been detected in the initial observation.
+The shorter that observation is, or the longer after the trigger it begins, the fewer the bursts detected in the initial observation.
+Therefore (for example) the black curve in the top-left panel of Fig. 8 was compiled from 11 GRBs, whereas the red curve in the same panel was compiled from 9 GRBs; the sample from Rowlinson et al. (2013) contains 43 bursts.
+This explains why the necessary exposure is surprisingly short at some times: only the brightest bursts are detectable, but for these bright bursts, it is relatively simple to identify fading.
+For some GRBs, we were not able to confirm fading with $3\sigma$ confidence if the delay between observations was too short, with the second observation's exposure extending to a maximum of 10 s; for the purposes of plotting, we set the necessary exposure time in these objects to be 10 s (i.e. off the scale).
+For shorter delay times it is sometimes not possible to determine fading in even 50 per cent of cases; the only solution is

+$^{13}$ This is a function of the background level and the size of region over which source counts are accumulated.
+We set the background to $10^{-6}$ ct s-1 pixel-1, the mean value from the 1SXPS catalogue (Evans et al. 2014), and set the region size to be that used by the XRT auto-analysis software for the brightness of the source in the initial observation; see table 1 of Evans et al. (2007).